ktmiyawaki/BGGN213/README.md

 # BGGN213 Bioinformatics class
 Classwork from BGGN213
-This is my work from BGGN213 at UCSD.
+This is my work from BGGN213 at UC San Diego.